mechmotum/mechmotum.github.io/README.rst

   reStructuredText.
 See the `Sphinx reStructuredText primer`_ to learn the syntax.
 - All changes, in general, should be submitted as Github pull requests.
 Don't commit directly to the ``source`` branch.
+- Binary Assets such as images, videos, etc should be served from an external hosting site.
+Ask Jason about using his Dreamhost DreamObject bucket.
+He'll set it up for multi-user access when needed.
+Do not commit binary assets to this repository.

 .. _Pelican documentation: http://docs.getpelican.com/en/stable/
 .. _Sphinx reStructuredText primer: http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html